specmesh/site/content/blog/SpecMeshProvisioningKafkaResourceAndAsyncAPI.md

 ---

-In this blog, I will discuss how SpecMesh utilizes the AsyncAPI spec to provision Kafka resources and how it extends some of AsyncAPI spec functionality through its textual structuring introduced via regular text patterns.
+In this blog, I will discuss how SpecMesh utilizes the [AsyncAPI](https://www.asyncapi.com/) spec to provision Kafka resources and how it extends some of AsyncAPI spec functionality through its textual structuring introduced via regular text patterns.
+The AsyncApi spec is normally used for documentation purposes - we regularly see it being used for capturing existing deployments - SpecMesh inverts this to a position where it is used as the source of truth in a [GitOps](https://about.gitlab.com/topics/gitops/) workflow and the provisioning of Kafka resources and governance (it can also export a spec).

+In the image below is a snippet of a spec.
 One of the first elements to note is the ID field in the AsyncAPI spec, which is used recurrently for various purposes.

 ```yaml
 asyncapi: '2.5.0'